doc4d/docs/docs/API/SystemWorkerClass.md

 The `.wait()` function <!-- REF #SystemWorkerClass.wait().Summary -->waits until the end of the `SystemWorker` execution or the specified *timeout*<!-- END REF -->.

 In *timeout*, pass a value in seconds.
 The `SystemWorker` script will wait for the external process for the amount of time defined in the *timeout* parameter.
-If you pass 0 or omit the *timeout* parameter, the script execution will wait indefinitely.
+If you omit the *timeout* parameter, the script execution will wait indefinitely.

 Actually, `.wait()` waits until the end of processing of the `onTerminate` formula, except if the *timeout* is reached.
 If *timeout* is reached, the `SystemWorker` is not killed.

 During a `.wait()` execution, callback functions are executed, especially callbacks from other events or from other `SystemWorker` instances.
+You can exit from a `.wait()` by calling [`terminate()`](#terminate) from a callback.

 This function returns the SystemWorker object.

-You can exit from a `.wait()` by calling [`terminate()`](#terminate).
+> This function is not necessary if you created the `SystemWorker` form a 4D worker process.

 <!-- END REF -->